Toolkit/viral vector technology for gene transfer

 Need precise spatiotemporal control with light input

-DerivedViral vector technology for gene transfer is presented as an enabling delivery platform for optogenetic neuromodulation.
+DerivedViral vector technology for gene transfer is described as an enabling delivery platform for optogenetic neuromodulation by introducing light sensitivity into target cells.
 In the cited review, recent advances are reported to substantially reduce vector-associated cytotoxicity and immune responses, supporting possible clinical translation.

 Need tighter control over protein production

-DerivedViral vector technology for gene transfer is presented as an enabling delivery platform for optogenetic neuromodulation.
+DerivedViral vector technology for gene transfer is described as an enabling delivery platform for optogenetic neuromodulation by introducing light sensitivity into target cells.
 In the cited review, recent advances are reported to substantially reduce vector-associated cytotoxicity and immune responses, supporting possible clinical translation.

 Taxonomy & Function